UniversalDependencies/docs/treebanks/en_gum/index.md

 </ul>

 <ul>
-<li>This corpus contains 40 lemmas tagged as pronouns (PRON): I, he, her, herself, himself, his, it, its, itself, mine, my, myself, one, oneself, our, ours, ourselves, s/he, self, she, that, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, whosoever, ye, you, your, yours, yourself</li>
+<li>This corpus contains 47 lemmas tagged as pronouns (PRON): I, anybody, anyone, anything, everybody, everyone, everything, he, her, herself, himself, his, it, its, itself, mine, my, myself, nobody, nothing, one, oneself, our, ourselves, s/he, self, she, somebody, someone, that, their, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, whosoever, ye, you, your, yourself</li>
 </ul>

 <ul>